 Cataracts are only treatable through cataract surgery.
 There are no natural home remedies or medicated eye drops that can get rid of cataracts, unfortunately.
-Many people are put off by the idea of eye surgery, understandably.
-But what many people don’t know is that cataract surgery is actually extremely straightforward, virtually painless, and requires little to no downtime.
+Many people are understandably put off by the idea of eye surgery, but what most people don’t know is that cataract surgery is actually extremely straightforward, virtually painless, and requires little to no downtime.

 Cataract surgery is done on an outpatient basis and requires no hospital stay.
 You should bring someone with you to drive you home after the surgery, however.
 The procedure will last about an hour start to finish.